developmentseed/eoAPI/README.md

 ## **E**arth **O**bservation **API**

-The objective of `eoAPI` is to combine *state of the art* project to create a full Earth Observation API for Metadata search (STAC), Raster and Feature/Vector services:
+`eoAPI` combines several *state-of-the-art* projects to create a full Earth Observation API.
+Each service can be used and deployed independently but `eoAPI` creates the interconnections between each service:

 - **pgSTAC** database [https://github.com/stac-utils/pgstac](https://github.com/stac-utils/pgstac)